 Lazy morning = lazy day

 Healthy & fit morning = healthy & fit day

 My personal activities and daily experience:

-Here’s a nerdy chart I made to categorize and explain what I do in the mornings and what my day is like afterwards:
+Here’s a nerdy chart I made to categorize and explain what 5am activity I do in the morning and what my day is like afterward:

 |If I do this in the morning…||My day usually turns out like this…|

 |I tend to stand up straighter all day with better posture.
 I shower, dress nicely and feel good in my well-fitted clothes.
 Deep breathing with my chest out throughout the entire day.
 I generally feel like being outside under the sun the rest of the day.
 Attitude is strong and optimistic when I have physical 5am activities.|

 |This gets me thinking creatively all day.
 I’m relaxed, talking a bit slower, using better sentences and good vocabulary when I interact with people.
 I’m in a friendlier mood and want to be around others.
 Problem solving is easy on days like this.|

 |Generally I have a slower, relaxing day.
 I might not shower and stay in my PJs until the afternoon.
 I eat whatever is convenient and it’s a bit harder to leave my comfort zone.
 It’s possible that I’ll cancel plans I have set with others on days like this so I can continue to recharge my batteries.
 I get bored and go to bed early.
 Days like this don’t happen too often.|

 |Beast mode!
 Days like this I’m well organized, my goals are clear and time is very structured.
 I have appointments, I’m in a serious mood, and have a work hard/play hard attitude.
 I have a lot of self confidence on days like this and little room for time wasters.
 Can usually accomplish more in a single day than in an entire week.
 Will not take NO for an answer and ready to tackle any problem thrown at me.|